Question:

 Internet addiction is characterized by an inability to control one’s usage of the internet.
 This can lead to negative consequences in their personal, social, and professional life.

-Internet addiction is a fast-growing process addiction that actually has two sub-disorders contained within it: social media addiction and gaming addiction.
+Internet addiction is a fast-growing process addiction that actually has two sub-disorders contained within it: social media addiction and gaming addiction, often referred to as video game addiction.
+Video game addiction is recognized as a significant mental health concern, with symptoms that can disrupt daily life and overall well-being.

 Treatment options for both these disorders include CBT and family therapy.
 Medications may also be prescribed to help manage co-occurring conditions such as depression or anxiety.
 In some cases, a residential treatment program or inpatient rehab may be necessary.